openbullet/openbullet2-docs/docs/proxies/proxies-for-config-makers.md

 Here you can configure for which end statuses of a bot a proxy should be banned.
 Normally, you would want to ban a proxy if the bot ends with a `BAN` or `ERROR` status, but sometimes you might want to also ban it when a hit is found (e.g., a `SUCCESS` status), to make sure the IP that originally found the hit is not used for other hits.

 #### Allowed proxy types
-If for any reason you only want to support a subset of proxy types (e.g., because the config uses blocks that only work with HTTP proxies) you can specify them through this setting.
+If for any reason you only want to support a subset of proxy types (e.g., because the config uses blocks that only work with HTTP proxies), you can specify them through this setting.

 ### In the Debugger
-You can use a proxy while debugging a config by setting up the test proxy like in the following image.
+You can use a proxy while debugging a config by setting up the test proxy as shown in the following image.

 ![Proxy options in the debugger](/img/proxies/debugger-options.png)